 Introduction to the Asian Productivity Organization (APO)

-due to advantages in the development of green and sustainable competitiveness by the Republic of China (ROC), the APO approved the establishment of a “Center of Excellence on Green Productivity” (COE GP, APO).
+Due to the advantages in the development of green and sustainable competitiveness by the Republic of China (ROC), the APO approved the establishment of a “Center of Excellence on Green Productivity” (APO COE on GP).
 This was the first time, in over half a century since the ROC joined the APO, that we have won this international platform project for green productivity, thus this is highly significant.

 The APO COE GP receives resources from the APO, as well as inter-agency policy support and resource injection from our government, and it brings together the Ministry of Economic Affairs (MOEA), the Ministry of Foreign Affairs (MOFA), the Council of Agriculture (COA) and Environmental Protection Administration (EPA), and the MOEA's Science and Technology Advisory Office, Bureau of Energy, Bureau of Foreign Trade, and so forth, in an international platform planned and built by the MOEA's Industrial Development Bureau (IDB), in order to benefit the development of green business opportunities in the Asia-Pacific region.

-Since this international platform of the APO's COE GOP has been launched, close exchange and collaboration with member states has continued, providing industrial technical services, and effective infusion, and also winning positive responses from the APO Secretariat and APO member countries.
-It's expected that we will continue to play a key role as kinetic energizer for green promotion, and lead member countries to work together on mapping out the vision for future development.
+Since this international platform of the APO COE on GP has been launched, close exchange and collaboration with member states has continued, providing industrial technical services, and effective infusion, and also winning positive responses from the APO Secretariat and APO member countries.
+It's expected that we will continue to play a key role as a kinetic energizer for green promotion, and lead member countries to work together on mapping out the vision for future development.